habibcilmd-cardiologist/dr-cil/content/en/services/pericardiocentesis/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is pericardiocentesis painful?"
+      answer: "It is performed under local anesthesia and usually no pain is felt."
+    - question: "Does fluid accumulate again after pericardiocentesis?"
+      answer: "It depends on the underlying cause.
+It may recur in some patients."
+    - question: "How long does pericardiocentesis take?"
+      answer: "The procedure usually takes 30-60 minutes."
+    - question: "When will I be discharged after pericardiocentesis?"
+      answer: "Usually discharge is possible after 1-2 days of observation."
+    - question: "What are the risks of pericardiocentesis?"
+      answer: "Serious complications are rare.
+Heart perforation risk is low."
 ---

 Pericardiocentesis is draining fluid accumulated between the pericardium (heart sac) and the heart with a needle.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in pericardiocentesis procedures.